ameda71/saiteja-calculator-latest/README.md

 Update Kubernetes Deployment: Modify the Kubernetes deployment YAML with the new Docker image.

-Deploy to GKE: Apply the Kubernetes manifest to deploy the application on Google Kubernetes Engine (GKE).
+Deploy to GKE: Apply the Kubernetes manifest to deploy the application on GKE.

 🔐 Jenkins Credentials Required
-Make sure the following credentials are set up in Jenkins:
+Ensure the following credentials are set up in Jenkins:

 sonar-token: SonarQube access token for analysis.